PECOS-packages/PECOS/design/instr-program.md

   serialization, and reference lowering; Python remains thin.
 - The graph is first-order dataflow, not a general-purpose language or unrestricted control-flow graph.
+- Authoring may precede definition; linking makes every call typed before implementation selection or lowering.
 - Instruction identities are generic; dialects provide names and semantics.
 - Implementation choices are typed and instruction-scoped.
+- Normal implementation bodies use the same `InstrGraph` representation and may recursively call lower-level instructions.
+- Standard PECOS gates form a built-in instruction library, not generic graph syntax.
 - Consumed resource versions cannot be reused, without exposing a general linear-type system to authors.
 - Concurrency follows from dataflow; explicit constraints refine scheduling.